“To play this game good, a lot of you has to be a little boy.” – Roy Campanella

 “More than one observer has likened Campanella’s quickness behind the plate to that of a cat,” wrote Tom Meany of the New York World-Telegram.
 “He can pounce on bunts placed far out in front of the plate and he gets his throws away with no wasted motion.”

 At the plate, Campanella quickly established himself as one of the best hitting catchers in baseball.
-In his first full big league season in 1949, Campanella hit 22 home runs and drove in 82 runs en route to the first of eight straight All-Star Game selections.
+In his first full season with the Dodgers in 1949, Campanella hit 22 home runs and drove in 82 runs en route to the first of eight straight All-Star Game selections.

 In 1951, Campanella won the National League Most Valuable Player Award while hitting .325 with 33 home runs and 108 RBI.
 He won his second MVP in 1953 while driving in a record (since broken) 142 runs as a catcher, then grabbed a third MVP award in 1955 while leading the Dodgers to their first World Series title.

 His production dropped during the 1956 and 1957 seasons, but Campanella appeared energized by the Dodgers’ move to Los Angeles before the 1958 season.
 Shortly after 1:30 a.m. on Jan.
 28 of that year, however, Campanella lost control of a rented car on a patch of ice on an S-curve near his home of Glen Cove, N.Y.

 Campanella suffered a broken fifth vertebra in his back, costing him almost complete use of his body below the shoulders.

-He finished his 10-year big league career with 242 home runs, 856 RBI and five postseason appearances.
+He finished his 10-year career with the Dodgers with 242 home runs, 856 RBI and five postseason appearances.
 He was elected to the Hall of Fame in 1969, and passed away on June 26, 1993.